nyyu-io/docs.nyyu.io/docs/api/deposit/create-stripe-payment-with-saved-card-for-deposit.md

 - `fiatAmount` (Float): The amount in the paid currency.
 This field is mandatory.
 - `fiatType` (String): The type of currency to pay in.
 This field is mandatory.
 - `cryptoType` (String): The type of cryptocurrency (e.g., USDT) as a default value (currently not functional).
 This field is mandatory.
+- `cardId` (Int): The ID of the saved card to use for the payment.
+This field is mandatory.
 - `paymentIntentId` (String): The payment intent ID from Stripe.
 This field is mandatory.
-- `paymentMethodId` (String): The payment method ID from Stripe.
-This field is mandatory.
-- `isSaveCard` (Boolean): If true, the card information will be saved for future payments.

 #### Return